Skip to navigation Skip to content

 Before stopping ongoing periodic payments:

-• the customer must provide a reason why the payments have stopped to ensure they are not in breach of section 1166.
-See the Resources page of Reasonable action to claim compensation
+• the customer must provide a valid reason why the compensation payments have stopped to make sure they are not in breach of their requirements under section 1166.
+For examples where a customer may have breached their requirements, see Reasonable action to claim compensation.
+Some examples include:

-• if it’s not clear why the payments have stopped, complete a Periodic compensation update required Fast Note for the Compensation Recovery Team (CRT) to investigate further, go to Step 10
+• if it is not clear why the payments have stopped, complete a Periodic compensation update required Fast Note for the Compensation Recovery Team (CRT) to investigate further, go to Step 10

 • scan supporting documents to the customers record